Mingyu-Kim-001/LeetCode/problem_worth_resolve.md

 >    * 837 New 21 Game : Brilliant DP.
 >    * 1155 Number of Dice Rolls With Target Sum
 >    * 1143 Longest Common Subsequence
+>    * 123,188 : Best Time to Buy and Sell Stock series
 >* Hard
 >    * 879 Profitable Schemes : 2D dp.
 >    * 1416 Restore The Array
+>    * 309,714 : Best Time to Buy and Sell Stock series
 3. Linked List
 >* Medium
 >    * 19 Remove Nth Node From End of List : Solve with only one pass.